galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">insideRoute</h4></summary>
 <p>
-This resource creates an inside route for out application subnets and uses a nat gateway to allow them out to the internet for updates.
+This resource creates an inside route for our application subnets and uses a nat gateway to allow them out to the internet for updates.

 ```json
 "insideRoute": {